dbpedia/dbpedia-lookup/README.md

   --form values=http://dbpedia.org/resource/Berlin,http://dbpedia.org/resource/Leipzig,http://dbpedia.org/resource/Hamburg
 ```

+This will send and indexing request to the indexer API that will fetch indexable data for the specified resource URIs from the DBpedia knowledge graph

 ### Step 3

 Subsequently, the following request should return a result with the DBpedia entry of the city Berlin.